cfengine/together-javascript-action/README.md

 ## Usage
-In your workflow you can use a ref value for checkout of either the output of this action or 'master' if there is no given reference for that repo.
+In your workflow you can use a ref value for checkout of either the output of this action or github.baseref if there is no given reference for that repo.

 In your workflow use this action to get any related pulls as git ref paths.
 For actions/checkout github action if the `ref:` attribute is empty the default value will usually make sense like the default branch.